goldlego/goldlego/README.md

 One of my proudest projects is a **custom IDE I built in Python**.
 This tool allows a developer to write HTML, CSS, and JavaScript simultaneously, streamlining the web development workflow.
 It's a testament to my ability to not only use languages but also to build the tools that make coding more efficient.

-Looking forward, I'm expanding my skill set to include **TensorFlow** to explore the world of AI.
-This next step is driven by a desire to apply my problem-solving skills to new and challenging domains.
-Whether it's building engaging web experiences or crafting intricate game mechanics, I am dedicated to continuous learning and using code to turn ambitious ideas into reality.

 ---

 ### My Skills & Tools